 The Lotus Garden is a community garden that covers 7,000 square feet on the roof of a parking garage at 250 West 97th Street.
 It’s open to the public on Sunday afternoons from April until November each year.

 Established in 1983, this unique private-public community garden is the perfect retreat from the constant buzz of city life.
-Bask in the blooms from hundreds of flowers, or sit in reclining chairs and enjoy watching the fish in the park’s two koi ponds.
+Bask in the blooms from hundreds of flowers, or sit in reclining chairs and watch the fish in the park’s two koi ponds.

 Note that the park is not wheelchair accessible and requires climbing a flight of stairs.